movesthatmatter/ts-async-results/Readme.md

 #### UnwrapOr

-To use `Unwrap` we make use of the fact that an AsyncResult resolves to a simple Result.
+To use `UnwrapOr` we make use of the fact that an AsyncResult resolves to a simple Result.

 ```typescript
 let goodAsyncResult = new AsyncOk(1);